proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/namespace.md

 A namespace starts with a name that you choose, similar to an internet domain name.
 The name must appear as unique in the network, and may have a maximum length of `64` characters.
 Allowed characters are a, b, c, …, z, 0, 1, 2, …, 9, _ , -.

-An account can link a registered name (namespace or subnamespace) with an account or a mosaic identifier.
+An account can link a registered name (namespace or subnamespace) with an [account](./account.md) or a [mosaic](./mosaic.md) identifier.

 ## Subnamespaces

 On the internet, a domain can have a sub-domain.
-In NEM, namespaces can have subnamespaces.
+In Sirius-Chain, namespaces can have subnamespaces.

 You can [create multiple subnamespaces](../guides/namespace/registering-a-namespace.md) with the same name in different namespaces.
 For example, you can create the subnamespaces `foo.bar` and `foo2.bar`.